Generac Whole-Home Generators

 By investing in a Generac generator at best price for your home, you can rest easy knowing that if you lose your main source of power for any reason, Generac has you covered.
 Stand-alone generators need to be sized properly, with our Generac installation the system is designed for the electrical service in your home.
 Call us or click below to schedule a free assessment and quote for your home; ask about Generac promotions, too.

-Complete the form below and someone from our team will be in touch with you very soon!
+Complete the form below and our team will be in touch with you shortly!

 Swaim Electric Heating and Air Conditioning is a Generac Certified Service Company, meaning we don’t just install your unit and leave you with the task of finding another company to complete the service and maintenance.
 We’ll offer you a Generac generator maintenance contract focused on Generac service to ensure your new unit runs smoothly for years to come.